-Students, Agency Supervisors, and Practicum Liaisons are required to review/sign the BSW Practicum Contract (Appendix B) that outlines the above requirements for the student, Agency Supervisor, and Office of Practicum Education.
+Students, Agency supervisors, and Practicum Liaisons are required to review/sign the Practicum Contract (Appendix B) for the students designated program (MSW Foundation or Specialization) that outlines the above requirements for the student, Agency supervisor, and Office of Practicum Education.
 This contract must be reviewed and signed prior to the student entering practicum to ensure all parties are informed of their responsibilities.